Patty Kim (politician): Tenure

 Over several sessions in the state House, Kim was a leader in efforts to increase in Pennsylvania's state minimum wage from $7.25 an hour to $15 an hour.
 Kim also sponsored legislation that would expunge the criminal records of persons convicted of non-violent crimes who do not commit another crime for at least seven years.

 Kim, who is Korean American, is the first Asian-American to serve in the Pennsylvania House of Representatives.

 In 2015, Kim recruited six other House Democrats from inner-city districts across the state to go to block parties to reach out to voters to increase awareness for more education spending in state budget.

 In 2019, Kim supported calls by Harrisburg Mayor Eric Papenfuse for a state-appointed receiver to assume control of the long-troubled Harrisburg School District, which has been plagued by financial mismanagement, poor academic performance, and high employee turnover.

 In 2019, Kim was the sole Democrat in the state House to support a pension reform proposal that would switch a traditional pension plan for state workers to a 401(k)-style plan.

 Kim currently sits on the Appropriations, Education, Finance, Insurance, and Local Government committees.

+On October 19, 2023, Kim announced her campaign for Pennsylvania's 15th State Senate district, held by Republican John DiSanto.
+Kim also announced she would not seek reelection to the Pennsylvania House of Representatives.

+Pennsylvania Senate

+Kim was sworn into the Pennsylvania State Senate in 2025, following Senator John DiSanto's decision not run for re-election.

+For the 2025-2025 Session Kim sits on the following committees in the State Senate: